CLSherrod/OBTF/README.md

 2. **Choose Your Format**: Decide whether you want to use Markdown or plain text for your journal entries.

 3. **Start Journaling**: Begin adding your journal entries to the main text file (`journal.md` or `journal.txt`).
 Each new entry should be added to the top of the file.
+Also, check out 'tags.md' for some tags you can use in your journal.

 4. **Customize as Needed**: Feel free to customize the journal format or add additional features to suit your preferences.